How to mark IMD in 2018

 - Have some serious fun

-People and organisations do not have to stick to holding an event or celebration on 19 November if they want to mark the day, especially as it is Sunday this year!
+People and organisations do not have to stick to holding an event or celebration on 19 November if they want to mark the day.

-In the UK, as well as supporting the global theme, the focus remains on how we can make a difference to men and boys, and, how we can give men and boys better life chances by addressing some of the issues that affect Men and Boys such as:
+In the UK, the focus remains on how we can make a difference to men and boys, and, how we can give men and boys better life chances by addressing some of the issues that affect Men and Boys such as:

 - The high male suicide rate